oVirt/ovirt-site/source/feature/vm-affinity.html.md

 ### Detailed Description

-Define a new entity in the system called Affinity Group.
-Affinity Group will hold a set of VMs (later on could be other entities) and properties.
-Each VM can be associated with several groups.
-The VM will be scheduled according to its affinity groups (properties and members) rules.
+A new entity has been defined in the system called Affinity Group.
+An Affinity Group will hold a set of virtual machines (could be other entities later on) and properties.
+Each virtual machine can be associated with multiple groups.
+The virtual machine will be scheduled according to the rules defined in the affinity groups (properties and members) to which that virtual machine belongs.

 #### Engine